jorystewart/trashman/readme.md

-﻿# TrashMan is a cross-platform CLI tool for managing the Recycle Bin on Windows and Trash on Linux.
+﻿# Trashman is a cross-platform CLI tool for managing the Recycle Bin on Windows and Trash on Linux.

 ---
-Trashman requires the .NET 8 runtime, but can be compiled into a standalone executable as well.
+Trashman requires the .NET 8 runtime, but can be compiled into a standalone executable instead.

+Trashman conforms to the FreeDesktop trash standard, found here: https://specifications.freedesktop.org/trash-spec/trashspec-latest.html

 ---